-I’m not sure how to feel about leaving France.
+I spent the past year teaching English in Dijon, France, and I’ll soon be leaving to go back to the U.S. I’m not sure how to feel about leaving France.
 On one hand, I had a lot of fun running races, exploring Europe, seeing old friends, and meeting new people.
 On the other hand, my difficult students were a headache, and it was tough to be away from family and loved ones.

 I was supposed to stay through mid-August to train in the French Alps, and potentially race in the Swiss Alps.
 Unfortunately, my ankle issue uprooted my original plans.
 I decided to head home at the end of July–I’ve had my fill of traveling for now, and I’d rather spend time with my loves back home.